Skip to content

 Connecting External Clients

-• Instance URL — The address of your NimbleBrain instance (e.g., https://your-team.nimblebrain.ai)
+• Instance URL — the address of your NimbleBrain instance (e.g., https://your-team.nimblebrain.ai)

 {